MolSSI-Education/python_scripting_cms/setup.md

 ## Installing a Text Editor

 You will need a text editor for this workshop.
-If you do not have a preferred text editor for writing code, we recommend [Atom](https://atom.io).
+If you do not have a preferred text editor for writing code, we recommend [Visual Studio Code]([https://atom.io](https://code.visualstudio.com/)).
 Download Atom at the link and install on your computer.

 ## Obtain lesson materials
 1. Download the files needed for these lessons [here](./data/data.zip)